Puerto Ricans fire back at Trump for critical tweets

 Several Puerto Ricans also said the island didn't receive the same kind of response as Houston and Florida, which were struck by hurricanes Harvey and Irma.

 "I'm pro-Trump, but these comments surprised me very much," said Gabriela Gonzalez of San Juan.
-"He didn't say those comments for the people of Florida or Texas and we are as Americans as those people."
+"He didn't say those comments for the people of Florida or Texas and we are as American as those people."

 "He didn't have this reaction for Harvey or Irma," said Breban in Atlanta.
 "But now he's blaming the victim.
 Why?"